ymmiah/GlowMint/README.md

 GlowMint is designed to be intuitive from the start.

-1.  **Upload**: Click or drag-and-drop one or more images.
+1.  **Upload**: Click or drag-and-drop one or more images into the uploader on the left.
 2.  **Choose Mode**: Select 'Single' for detailed work or 'Batch' for applying one edit to many photos.
 3.  **Instruct**:
     -   Write a detailed prompt describing your desired edit.
     -   *or* click a **Quick Action** for a pre-defined effect.
 4.  **Generate**: Hit the '✨ Generate' button and watch the AI work.
-5.  **Review & Refine**: Use the comparison tools, download your result, or use it as input for your next creative iteration.
+5.  **Review & Refine**: Your masterpiece appears in the results panel on the right.
+Use the comparison tools, download your result, or use it as input for your next creative iteration.

 For a more detailed walkthrough, check out the **"How to Use GlowMint"** tutorial available in the application's footer.